zoro2310/currency-detection/README.md

     ```
 - Run the Main FIle

-## Alternatively you can fork the repository and clone that to your local system or open in github codespace and then run the Main file
+<p> Alternatively you can fork the repository and clone that to your local system or open in github codespace and then run the Main file